RescueSocial/SNA-AH-Case-Twitter/README.md

 # SNA-AH-Case - Twitter
 Twitter - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Technologists.
-Twitter is the most studied platform, so obtaining analysis on it was relatively easy with previous models already created.
+<br>Twitter is the most studied platform, so obtaining analysis on it was relatively fast with previous models already created.
 <br>3 Udacity graduates in data analysis studied the years 2018, 2019, 2020, and 2021 for peaks, anomolalies, and new account layers.
 They used machine learning and botometer to create botscores.

-A 2nd team did Coordination Analysis of Top 475 accounts.
+A 2nd team did Coordination Analysis of Top 475 accounts, including Network Graphs of following coordination.
 With public safety grants, they had previously studied identifying risk groups on Twitter: https://www.sciencedirect.com/science/article/abs/pii/S1751157720306386

 A Cyber Intelligence Researcher in Italy collected Twitter, Reddit, and Instagram Data on Amber Heard and created Twitter and Reddit Dashboards of statistics.
 <br>Their preliminary analysis is below: